meeshkan/unmock.github.io/docs/introduction.md

 ## Turning Unmock on and off

-To turn Unmock on in any given file, simply call `unmock.on()`.
+To turn Unmock on in any given file, call `unmock.on()`.
 For example, if you are using Jest, it is a good idea to turn Unmock on before each test or before all tests.

 ```javascript
 const unmock = require("unmock").default;